Before Treatment

 Doctors are constantly exploring newer and better ways to treat primary brain tumors.

-Drugs that make tumor cells more sensitive to radiation are called radiosensitizers.
-Combining radiation with radiosensitizers may allow doctors to kill more tumor cells.
+that make tumor cells more sensitive to radiation are called

-Chemotherapy is used with radiation to treat some brain tumors.
-Your doctor may recommend that you consult with a medical oncologist (chemotherapy doctor) before starting radiation.
+radiation to treat some brain tumors.
+Your doctor may recommend that you

 Breast Cancer